caltechlibrary/newt/README.md

 I think a radical simplification is due.
 Most software doesn't need to scale that large.
 Even in the research and LAS communities we don't routinely write software that scales as large as [Zenodo](https://zenodo.org/).
 We don't typically support tens of thousands of simultaneous users.
 If you accept that premise then we can focus our efforts around orchestrating off the shelf components and put our remaining development efforts into improving the human experience of using our software.

-A big key to simplification is realizing that the middleware no longer needs to be responsible for managing data models, access control and users or data transformation.
-If you can describe your data model, routes and their data pipelines the rest can become much more turn key.
+A big key to simplification is narrowing the focus of our middleware.
+It is not necessary for each middleware to implement data modeling, access control, user management, or data transformation.
+Like the Unix philosophy, simple middleware doing a specific task.
+Let your data base model your data and manage it.
+Let a full text search engine provide search, Let your front end web server with integrated single sign-on control access.
+Ideally assembling the back end would be turnkey.
+Newt attempts to make that possible for metadata curation applications.

 ## Off the shelf deliverables

+Even without Newt we have allot to work with.
+Here's a shortlist of ones I use.

 - (data management) Postgres combined with PostgREST gives you an out of the box JSON API for managing data
 - (full text search) Solr gives you a powerful, friendly, JSON API for search and discovery
-- (content transformation) `newtmustache` in a pipeline transforms your JSON data using the Mustache template language
 - (access control) Apache 2 or NginX when combined with a single sign on system (e.g. Shibboleth) provides access control
 - (rich client) Web browsers now provide a rich software platform in their own right

 ## The missing bits

-With only the above list we can build capable applications relying on the sophisticated features of our web browsers.
+With the above list we can build capable applications relying on the sophisticated features of our web browsers.
 There is a cost.
 JavaScript is required to render everything.
-Relying on JavaScript in the browser to assemble our content is a horrible idea[^6].
+Relying on JavaScript in the browser to assemble our content from JSON or XML API is a horrible idea[^6].
 A better approach is for the web browser to make a minimum number of requests to a web service and get back useful results without having to process more than HTML and CSS.

 Taking the better approach in the past has required the writing of complex middleware.
-I think we can avoid that or at least avoid writing complex middleware.
+Newt's few tools help us avoid writing middleware.

 For over a decade web frameworks developed for programming languages like Go, Java, JavaScript, PHP, Python, and Ruby have relied on a concept of "routes".
 A "route" is described by an HTTP method and URL path.
 The mapping of a route to a function simplifies the model of receiving and responding to HTTP requests[^7].
 The collection of routes and their functions compose the API your browser uses to navigate through your application.

-Historically before single sign-on systems became common the function handling the request was responsible for the whole transaction.
+Historically before single sign-on systems became common the function handling a web request was responsible for the whole transaction.
 A single function would need to handle access control, data validation, data formatting, storing or retrieving data from the database.
 You had to make sure the request from the public didn't lead to a compromise of your database or operating system.
-Enertia has ensure many web applications built as middleware still do this.
-Even succesful projects like Drupal and Wordpress do this.
+Inertia has ensure many web applications built as middleware still do this.
+Even successful projects like Drupal and WordPress do this.

 If we narrowly focus a function and allow other layers of the system to handle most of the complexity our functions can be simpler.
 Easier to write.
 Easier to reason about.
-While that was the motivation for many software libraries and frameworks in practice we just got more complexity.
-Each programming language developed its own rotating pantheon of favorites.
-Maybe the solution isn't the programming language and framework but something else.
+While that was the motivation for many software libraries and frameworks in practice they just wound up empowering more complexity.
+We could do more so we did.
+Maybe the solution isn't a programming language and framework but it is something else.

 Are we missing an opportunity to change our base assumptions?
 Middleware doesn't need to do allot to be useful.
-That was the whole point when the term "micro service" was coined.
-The key is to be able to **easily** chain middleware together.
-Like stacking a bunch of bricks.
+That was a the promise when the term "micro service" was coined.
+The key is to make it easier to chain our middleware together.
 Unix accomplishes that with pipes.
-That web already has this concept to but it is less obvious.
-Can be build towards the small and simple?
+That web already has this concept of this but it is less obvious.
+Can we make this easy then build towards the small and simple?

 ### A new baseline